 Playing Sports with Braces

-Game, Set, Match - we have great news for athletes!
+Game, Set, Match — we have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it's recommended that you wear a mouthguard in order to protect your teeth and your appliance.
+If you do play sports, it is recommended that you wear a mouthguard to protect your teeth and your appliance.
 Let your doctor know if you need help finding the right mouthguard for the best protection.